Phoenix, Arizona: Other sports

 The Greater Phoenix area is home to the Cactus League, one of two spring training leagues for Major League Baseball.
 With the move by the Colorado Rockies and the Diamondbacks to their new facility in the Salt River Indian Community, the league is entirely based in the Greater Phoenix area.
 With the Cincinnati Reds' move to Goodyear, half of MLB's 30 teams are now included in the Cactus League.

-Phoenix International Raceway (was built in 1964 with a 1 mi oval, with a one-of-a-kind design, as well as a 2.5 mi road course.
+Phoenix International Raceway was built in 1964 with a 1 mi oval, with a one-of-a-kind design, as well as a 2.5 mi road course.
 It hosts several NASCAR events per season, and the annual Fall NASCAR weekend, which includes events from four different NASCAR classes, is a huge event.
 Wild Horse Pass Motorsports Park (formerly Firebird International Raceway) hosts NHRA events in the Phoenix metropolitan area.

 The city also hosts several major professional golf events, including the LPGA's Founder's Cup and, since 1932, The Phoenix Open of the PGA Tour.

 The Phoenix Marathon is a new addition to the city's sports scene, and is a qualifier for the Boston Marathon.
 The Rock 'n' Roll Marathon series has held an event in Phoenix every January since 2004.
 Phoenix is also home to a soccer club, Phoenix Rising FC.

 Parks and recreation

 Phoenix is home to a large number of parks and recreation areas.
-The city of Phoenix includes national parks, county (Maricopa County) parks and city parks.
+The city of Phoenix includes national parks, Maricopa County parks and city parks.
 Tonto National Forest forms part of the city's northeast boundary, while the county has the largest park system in the country.

 The city park system established to preserve the desert landscape in areas that would otherwise have succumbed to development includes South Mountain Park, the world's largest municipal park with 16500 acre.
 The system's 182 parks contain over 41900 acres, making it the largest municipal park system in the country.
 The park system has facilities for hiking, camping, swimming, horseback riding, cycling, and climbing.
-Some of the system's other notable parks include Camelback Mountain, Encanto Park (another large urban park) and Sunnyslope Mountain, also known as "S" Mountain.
+Some of the system's other notable parks include Camelback Mountain, Encanto Park, Phoenix Mountains Preserve and Sunnyslope Mountain, also known as "S" Mountain.

 Papago Park in east Phoenix is home to both the Desert Botanical Garden and the Phoenix Zoo, in addition to several golf courses and the Hole-in-the-Rock geological formation.
-The Desert Botanical Garden, which opened in 1939, is one of the few public gardens in the country dedicated to desert plants, and displays desert plant life from all over the world.
+The Desert Botanical Garden, which opened in 1939, is one of the few public gardens in the country dedicated to desert plants and displays desert plant life from all over the world.
 The Phoenix Zoo is the largest privately owned non-profit zoo in the United States and is internationally known for its programs devoted to saving endangered species.